Preventive Care Information

 • Heart attack pain is typically experienced as a constant pressure or heaviness in the chest, often accompanied by shortness of breath or sweating.

-• If you think you might be having a heart attack, call an ambulance.
+• If you think you might be having a heart attack, call 911.
 Prompt emergency treatment can save lives.

 WHAT YOU SHOULD KNOW ABOUT STROKES